-All Kestrel Ridge units are reserved for older adult, adult, and transition age young adults, and family members living with them.
-Eligible tenants must have serious mental illness and must be within MHSA target population.
+All Palm Valley MHSA designated units are reserved for older adult, adult, transition age young adults, and family members living with them.
+Eligible tenants must have serious mental illness and must be within the MHSA target population.
 All referrals will be directed to the Housing & Support Services Program for screening of eligibility requirements.
 Any person contacting the project directly will be given the contact information to the Housing & Support Services Program.
 Since potential tenants have been homeless and/or at risk of homelessness, tenant selection will be much more forgiving than a traditional landlord setting.

-BHRS Housing & Support Services will refer certified eligible applicants from the wait list to the Housing Authority for further evaluation, screening and application.
-After initial rentup of available units, applications will be processed in the order in which they are received.
-If no units are available, eligible applicants will be placed on the waiting list maintained, in the order of referral, by BHRS Housing Team.
+BHRS Housing & Support Services will refer certified eligible applicants from the waitlist to the Housing Authority for further evaluation, screening and approval.
+After initial rent-up of available units, applications will be processed in the order in which they are received.
+If no units are available, eligible applicants will be placed on the waitlist maintained, in the order of referral, by the BHRS Housing Team.
 When the Housing Authority receives notice of a pending departure from an existing tenant, the property management will inform the Housing & Support Services team of the available unit.
 Housing & Support Services team will confirm waiting list priority and provide the applicant and the prospective service team with notification of the available housing unit and instructions for responding to the opening.
 The applicant's service provider will also be notified.
 Processing of credit and criminal background checks does not assure, nor does it imply, that an application will be approved.
 If the applicant on the waiting list.